CONSULTING PROJECT - 2020/1

 - Enable students to gain experience of conducting applied research to develop effective, evidence-based solutions and recommendations.

-- Demonstrate an awareness of any ethical dilemmas that arise in the course of a consulting engagement and develop their own professional integrity as a consultant.
+- Provide an opportunity for students to develop awareness of ethical dilemmas that arise in the course of a consulting engagement.

 C - Cognitive/analytical